No Posing Please!

 Good posing looks completely un-posed…

 That might sound a bit deep and meaningful but it’s true.
 Good posing is hard!
 It involves an awareness of the couple you’re working with, making them relaxed, getting them to interact with each naturally, being aware of any body hangups they may have (even when you think they are being silly and they are hot as flip.)
 All of this whilst you’re choosing the best location, trying to take advantage of the nicest light and ensuring the setting on your camera is right.
 Wowsers.
 It’s flipping exhausting sometimes.
-And – confession time again – it’s one of the areas of photography that I struggle with the most.
+And – confession time again – it’s one of the areas of photography that I have struggled with the most.
 It’s definitely the area of my photography that I never quite feel satisfied with.
 I’m always striving to improve my skills here.
 To get better at posing, so my couples feel less like they are being posed!

 Totally relaxed photography…